-MMany visitors of Soweto are astounded by the vibe and the friendliness that you experience in the this suburb of Johannesburg .
-From the sounds of children playing to the hypnotic beat of kwaito music (local hip hop) from passing taxis, you’ll be immersed in all that it is to be a real Sowetan.
+MMany visitors of Soweto are astounded by the vibe and the friendliness that they experience in this suburb of Johannesburg.
+From the sounds of children playing to the hypnotic beat of kwaito music (local hip hop) and passing taxis, you’ll be immersed in all that it is to be a real Sowetan.

 Enjoy a kota (quarter loaf of bread stuffed with meat and fried chips) at the local spaza shop (informal tuckshop) or head down the street for some shisa nyama (barbeque).

 NNo place gives you a better opportunity to experience Soweto, its people, the different neighbourhoods and its history up close and personal like Lebo’s Soweto Backpackers.

 TThe owner of the tour company, known simply as Lebo, first plunged into tourism in the early 2000s when he was selling crafts at the Hector Pieterson Memorial in Soweto.
 He then started inviting some of the travellers he met to his home to experience another side of Soweto, outside of viewing the area from a bus window, and that’s how the little house he grew up in became the Soweto Backpackers.